by Padmini Krishnan

 ground gulps huge drops.
 Summer has ended.

 * * * * *

-Padmini Krishnan was born in India and now resides in Singapore.
+Padmini Krishnan was raised in India and now resides in Singapore.
 She writes free verse poetry, haiku, and short stories.
-Her recent works have appeared in Stonecrop Review, Cafe Lit.
-Journal, Under the Basho, and Potato Soup Journal.
+Her recent works have appeared in the Ariel Chart, Mad Swirl, Page&Spine, The Literary Yard, Spillwords, and World of Myth.